KiwisCodes/traffic-simulator/README.md

-Of course!
-Here is the provided text formatted as a clean and professional Markdown file, suitable for a `README.md` on GitHub.
+Here is the updated `README.md` with the file tree integrated into a new **Project Structure** section.
+I have adjusted the section numbering accordingly to keep the document logical.

 ---